-UPMC in South Central Pa. provides interventional radiology services including surgical tumor intervention, catheter and line placement, angiography and needle biopsies.
+UPMC in Central Pa. provides interventional radiology services including surgical tumor intervention, catheter and line placement, angiography and needle biopsies.

 What is interventional radiology?

 Interventional radiologists are involved in both the treatment and diagnosis of disease.
 They treat a range of conditions by inserting various small instruments, such as catheters or wires, along with the guidance of various imaging techniques (CT scanners, MRI scanners, ultrasound scanners).
 Interventional radiology offers an alternative to the surgical treatment of many conditions and can eliminate the need for hospitalization, in some cases.

 Interventional radiologists perform a variety of procedures, including the following:

 - Angiography - an X-ray of the arteries and veins to detect blockage or narrowing of the vessels.
 In many cases, the interventional radiologist can treat the blockages, such as those occurring in the arteries in the legs or kidneys, by inserting a small stent which inflates and opens the vessel.
 This procedure is called a balloon angioplasty.